-The American Evaluation Association (AEA) will be hosting a series of national dialogues to reflect and promote positive actions on the deeply rooted, and structurally intertwined issues behind the headlines that propel racial, ethnic, and class disparities in our society.
+Throughout 2017 the American Evaluation Association (AEA) hosted a series of national dialogues to reflect and promote positive actions on the deeply rooted, and structurally intertwined issues behind the headlines that propel racial, ethnic, and class disparities in our society.
 These complimentary discussions, moderated by Melvin Hall, Northern Arizona University Professor, Former Member AEA Board of Directors, will bring evaluators, policy analysts, and applied researchers together to discern ways to proactively engage entrenched issues as the nation goes from one headline making incident to the next.
 The case study for the dialogue series be found here.
 Below is a culminating video of the series that was shown as part of a plenary session at Evaluation 2017.

 Join the Discussion